| I think there is a phrase 400 miles of bad road. That pretty

 screwed.
 Brad was white as a ghost.
 We got lucky and slowed

+just enough.
 We got back to my house 17 hours later and unloaded the game.

 One of the monitors worked fine, the other didn’t.
 I